jfishe/Richland_prefab_2br/Electrical.md

 9. Replace light switch with duplex for ceiling light and fan.
 Note light switch should support dimmer.

-## Bathroom
+## Bathroom Electrical

 Bathroom remodel is Phase 2.
 For Phase 1 power existing connections, which are already grounded.

-## Kitchen
+## Kitchen Electrical

 1. How should ceiling lights be placed in kitchen?
 Current location may not be ideal for open concept floor plan.